Chuo-ku Tourism Association Official Blog

 This tile cracker is a package like an aerial photograph of Edo.

-The fried rice cake is not limited to the main store, but I bought it in limited quantities last November.
+Fried mochi is not limited to the main store, but I bought a limited quantity in November last year.

-It seemed to have a good reputation and has been resold since the beginning of this year.
+It seems to have a good reputation, and it has been re-selled since the beginning of this year.

-There was also fried rice with salty and soy sauce flavor.
+There was also a fried rice cake with salty taste and soy sauce flavor.

-The crispy fried rice cake has a ra oil flavor, a little spicy and delicious!
+The crispy fried rice cake has a flavor of ra oil, and it is a little spicy and delicious!

 matu1.jpg matu10.jpg

-Matsuzaki Senmochi also has a tea ceremony, but that article will be the next time.♪
+Matsuzaki Senbei also has a tea ceremony, but that article will be published next time.♪

 The blog written by the president is also interesting.